veyseltech2020/aws/hands-on/vpc_03_peering_andpoint_nacl/README.md

 ## STEP 1 : Prep---> Launching Instances

 - Launch two Instances.
-First instance will be in "clarus-az1a-private-subnet" of "clarus-vpc-a",and the other one will be in your "Default VPC".
+First instance will be in "my-private-subnet-AZ1a" of "my_first_VPC",and the other one will be in your "Default VPC".

 - In addition, since the private EC2 needs internet connectivity to set user data, we also need NAT Gateway.

-### A. Configure Public Windows instance in **Default VPC.
+### A. Configure Public WINDOWS instance in **Default VPC.

 ```text
 AMI             : Microsoft Windows Server 2019 Base